AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### Columns

 The user will be able to select which columns are visible from here.
 Settings will also be contained in a panel that can be activated by clicking on the columns action.
-Users will also have the ability to cancel out of this prompt, as well as reset (restore) the table back to it’s default column view.
-These settings will be ‘sticky’ per table, so users returning to any particular table will see the table the way it was last configured.
+Users will also have the ability to cancel out of this prompt, as well as reset (restore) the table back to it's default column view.
+These settings will be 'sticky' per table, so users returning to any particular table will see the table the way it was last configured.

 ![](../../_images/pattern-library/datatable24.jpg)